mevers/build_custom_BSgenome_TxDb/README.md

         ```
         Rscript make_TxDb_package.R -i config.yaml
         ```

+        On a Windows systems, you might have to call `Rscript` with its full path at the Windows command prompt, e.g. `C:\R-3.4.3\bin\x64\Rscript.exe` (depending on where R is installed).

 4. After the packages have been successfully build you should see two files `BSgenome.Hsapiens.mevers.hs1_1.0.0.tar.gz` and `TxDb.Hsapiens.mevers.hs1_1.0.0.tar.gz`.
 Install both packages in R in the usual way, e.g.